-If you are unable to complete the semester, you may choose to withdraw from the semester.
+If you are unable to complete the semester and plan to drop your only course or all of your courses, you will need to withdraw from the semester.

 Keep in mind that:

 - You may withdraw at any time during the semester, including the last day of classes.

 - Withdrawal will delay normal degree progress, may affect academic programming, and may have financial implications.
 Read our tuition adjustment policy and refund policy for more information.

 - Withdrawal will terminate enrollment in all resident instruction and continuing education courses for current and future semesters.

 - Withdrawal results in a "W" symbol recorded on your transcript.

 - If a course was completed before a withdrawal was processed, a grade or appropriate symbol is recorded.